ariannamethod/AriannaMethodHub/README.md

 The project now includes a lightweight retrieval module `local_rag`.
 It splits texts into paragraphs and performs a simple vector search to surface relevant snippets.
 The design borrows ideas from community tutorials on retrieval‑augmented generation and was implemented to keep dependencies minimal.

+Recent updates extend the tiny neural engine in several ways:

+- A new configuration option `n_gram_level` sets the base n‑gram order.
+When the corpus grows beyond 10k characters the generator automatically adapts up to a trigram level for more coherent responses.
+- A background `dream_cycle()` runs during idle periods.
+It generates text on its own, records the result as a pattern and immediately folds it back into the reproduction loop so the system can evolve without user prompts.
+- `health_report()` now includes resonance metrics derived from recorded patterns.
+The metrics track how frequently topics repeat and surface the most resonant phrases in memory.

 Tests have been expanded to cover this module alongside the existing `mini_le` routines.
 They ensure that the search logic works correctly and that core features remain stable after updates.

 Documentation was updated with a short note about the lineage of `mini_le`, tracing its roots to the LE‑AriannaMethod framework and projects like TinyLlama and nanoGPT.
 These references highlight how the hub builds on established open‑source efforts.